 Traditional medicine primarily focuses on diagnosing declared diseases, not on health optimization or prevention.
 As long as there are no severe symptoms, a general practitioner will not prescribe this type of analysis because health insurance does not cover these tests without obvious symptoms or strong suspicion of disease.
 Lucis offers direct access to in-depth analysis, without waiting to be sick.

-At Lucis, we analyze between 60 and 60 biomarkers, because by looking at all your hormonal, inflammatory, metabolic, and nutritional parameters, we can detect imbalances well before the onset of diseases.
+Most traditional check-ups are limited to a few very basic indicators (cholesterol, blood sugar...).
+At Lucis, we analyze between 60 and 80 (advanced pack) biomarkers, because by looking at all your hormonal, inflammatory, metabolic, and nutritional parameters, we can detect imbalances well before the onset of diseases.